-GOVERNOR OF ARKANSAS, POTENTIAL 2024 PRESIDENTIAL CANDIDATE
+GOVERNOR OF ARKANSAS, 2024 REPUBLICAN PRESIDENTIAL PRIMARY CANDIDATE

 As for his history with President Trump, Hutchinson has had tumultuous relationship with him which factors into his position that his decision to run for President in 2024, is not dependent on what Mr. Trump does.
 While initially supporting two other Republicans back in the 2016 primaries, Mr. Hutchinson did ultimately endorse Trump after he won the primaries.
 Governor Hutchinson has gone on the record many times condemning the former President for causing the January 6th insurrection.